The Shadow of the Past: Present-tense start

 Frodo grows restless in his comfortable home, Bag End, in the Shire, and starts to hear rumours of a dark power growing in the East.
-His gardener, Sam Gamgee, who likes tales of Elves, discuss the rumours in the Green Dragon Inn with Ted Sandyman, the miller's son.
+His gardener, Sam Gamgee, who likes tales of Elves, discusses the rumours in the Green Dragon Inn with Ted Sandyman, the miller's son.
 Ted thinks the tales are irrelevant nonsense.

 Flashback narrative

 The Wizard Gandalf makes one of his rare visits to the Shire, 17 years after Bilbo's farewell birthday party.
 He tells Frodo about the danger he is in through the Ring that his cousin Bilbo has given him.
+After heating the Ring with fire, Gandalf confirms through the inscription that it is the One Ring.
+He states that the dark lord Sauron is intently focussed on finding and reacquiring the One Ring, which he needs "to give him strength and knowledge to beat down all resistance, break the last defences, and cover all the lands in a second darkness".
+Gandalf explains that Sauron "let a great part of his own former power" pass into the Ring to enable him to rule all of the other Rings of Power.

 Gandalf tells Frodo of the Ring's history: Sauron made the Ring in Mount Doom and used it to wage war on Middle-earth until Isildur cut the Ring from Sauron's hand, destroying the dark lord's physical form.
 Isildur refused to destroy the Ring, however, and it eventually led him to his death in the River Anduin.
-The Ring was lost for over 2000 years, until the Stoorish Hobbit Déagol found it while fishing in the Anduin.
+The Ring was lost for over 2000 years until the Stoorish Hobbit Déagol found it while fishing in the Anduin.
 His relative Sméagol, who was fishing with Déagol, was instantly ensnared by the Ring and murdered him to take it for himself; the Ring turned him into the creature Gollum, who, centuries later, lost his "Precious" to Bilbo in the riddle game portrayed in The Hobbit.
 Gollum went in search of Bilbo and the Ring a few years later, and was eventually captured by Sauron, who tortured him into revealing that "Baggins" from "the Shire" had the Ring.

-Gandalf says that the Ring must be destroyed by throwing it into the fires of Mount Doom.
+Gandalf says that the only way to destroy the Ring is to throw it into the fires of Mount Doom.

 Frodo decides he must leave the Shire, and agrees with Gandalf that he will travel to Rivendell, home to Elrond, a leader of the Elves.
-Gandalf hears something, and catches Sam eavesdropping under the window.
+Gandalf hears something and catches Sam eavesdropping under the window.
 He tells Sam he will have to go with Frodo.